DevonTomatoSandwich/Crypto-Sniper/README.md

 ### SETUP CLIENT

-1. Rename the client/env file to client/.env (including the dot).

-2. Install the environment variables in the client/.env file by replacing the following variables
+1. Install the environment variables in the client/.env file by replacing the following variables

    - `is_dev_buy`
      see the message about what to leave it to, suggested to leave it as true